English 330: Interdisciplinary Writing

 All class writing assignments must be submitted electronically to Google Docs by the deadline.
 Late submissions will negatively impact your grade, including the possibility of failing the course.

 All work that students submit as their own work must, in fact, be their own work.
 If your writing presents ideas or information from other sources, it must clearly indicate the source, whether it is in the form of a quote or a paraphrase.
 Word-for-word language taken from other sources—books, papers, web sites, interviews, conversations, etc.—must be placed in quotation marks and the source identified.
 Paraphrased material must be cited.
-In accordance with the CSU Channel Islands Honor Code policy, students who knowingly plagiarize ideas or language will fail the course.
+In accordance with the CSU Channel Islands Student Conduct Code policy, students who knowingly plagiarize ideas or language will fail the course.
 You are encouraged to consult with the instructor if you have questions about what might constitute an act of plagiarism or cheating.

 - All students are expected to abide by the University Policy on Class Attendance.
 This important policy includes the statement that students “are expected to attend class regularly” and outlines student responsibilities in communicating with the instructor in the event of an absence.
 Students must notify instructors, in advance whenever reasonably possible, about any missed classes.
 According to the catalog, "It is the responsibility of the student to give advance notification, contact the instructor … [and] submit assignments on time.”